Speaking of money, how do you negotiate salary?

 2. Be clear about salary from the start

-Create clarity about your salary offer from the start, for instance by stating it in the job ad (in Dutch).
+Create clarity about your salary offer from the start, for instance by stating it in the advertisement for the job vacancy.
 Research shows that four in five job applicants are less likely to respond (in Dutch) if there is no mention of salary in the job ad.

 “The last thing you want is to attract the wrong candidates”, Vink warns.
 “Employers sometimes assume that the role on offer is the main draw and that salary does not matter.
 However, it is important to remember that applicants have certain expectations.
 Make sure to discuss salary during the first interview, so you both know what to expect.
 If you wait until the second or third interview to mention salary, you may have wasted a lot of time and effort if you cannot work it out.”